My sabbatical took many forms last year-- recovery, research and renewal of purpose.

-I now feel the need to move in a new direction.
-I have a sense of my work I cannot fully see yet, but it is once again calling me forward.
-I have felt over the last few years a need for a change in how movement work is applied, sustained and shared as a profession.
-I am taking a sabbatical, time for reflection, new research and collaborations.
+Last year, I spoke of feeling an impulse, a call I could not fully discern, moving my work in new directions...
+"I have felt over the last few years a need for a change in how movement work is applied, sustained and shared as a profession.
 I am interested in how movement work can support and be integrated into other fields, including trauma research, personal and collective restorative practices, creativity, arts and education.
 I feel strongly that our best place of decision-making is one where we are connected to ourselves, moving well within our own bodies.
-Too often, the body is relegated to the decorative or mechanical, rather than as our most intimate and ancient resource for healing, expression and connection.
+Too often, the body is relegated to the decorative or mechanical, rather than as our most intimate and ancient resource for healing, expression and connection"